mattganis/esp32-graphics/README.md

 o run it, again use ampy with: `ampy --port /dev/tty.SLAB_USBtoUART run polar.py`

+## note4

+ok, ok - it's not quite "music" but I had some fun with this one.
+This play's "Ode to Joy" (Beethoven) but displays the score on the ESP's display.
+Requires a piezo speaker attached to pin 13

 ## Note:

 All of the code is written so you it can be run on both the ESP32 and a laptop running python3.
 If you run the